 Walk Blackrock Beach

-Plan your trip ahead of time to make the most out of your visit.
+Plan your trip to make the most out of your visit.
 Pack plenty of water, snacks, sunscreen, bug spray, beach gear, towels, cameras and $3 in cash for parking.

-Set out on the ½ mile trail through the hammock forest and coastal scrub, keeping an eye out for gopher tortoise, song birds and bald eagles as you make your way to the shore.
+Set out on the half-mile trail through the hammock forest and coastal scrub, keeping an eye out for gopher tortoise, songbirds and bald eagles as you make your way to the shore.

 Suddenly you see it.
 The whitened skeletons of massive driftwood trees lie ahead, framed by the waters of the Nassau Sound.
 Akin to a Salvador Dali painting, you have stepped into a surreal yet natural scene.

-Crafted through the erosive powers of the sea, mature hardwood trees have toppled onto the shoreline only to be bleached and battered into a fantastic towering jungle-gym.
-But these gentle giants are more than just eye candy.
+Crafted through the erosive powers of the sea, mature hardwood trees have toppled onto the shoreline only to be bleached and battered into a fantastic towering jungle gym.
+But these gentle giants are more than just awe-inspiring.
 They protect their living brothers and sisters on the bluff by dispersing wind and wave energy to help stall further erosion.
-They are a protected feature of the park so please resist the temptation to bring home any souvenirs, and leave no trace of your passing.
+They are a protected feature of the park, so please resist the temptation to bring home any souvenirs, and leave no trace of your passing.